AbhayaShankar/portfolio/blogPosts/stripe-payment-integration.md

 ![Payment Success](/blogs/stripe-payment-integration/paymentSuccess.png)

-If you are getting some errors in the console, please troubleshoot.
+If you are getting some errors in the console, please **Troubleshoot**.

 ## 🤩 Congrats!
 You did it